 More than a number

-Big businesses may be more likely to become household names, but many would argue that small businesses are the engine of the U.S. economy.
+Big businesses may be more likely to become household names, but many would argue that small businesses — from dental practices and accounting firms to restaurants and retail shops — are the engine of the U.S. economy.
 Responsible for creating 60 percent of job growth, small businesses are often perceived as innovative and flexible in their mission.
 Although big businesses may have more resources available to establish employee benefits, it is possible that size may occasionally get in the way of success (at least where loyalty is concerned).

 Our research found company loyalty decreases dramatically as company size increases.
 Compared to just 76 percent of full-time employees loyal to their large companies, we found nearly 85 percent of people working for small businesses felt the same.
 However, what that loyalty means may vary from industry to industry.
 Unlike marketing and advertising, where a high company loyalty equated to a relatively high expectation of tenure (16 years), some industries still saw high turnover despite having earned employee devotion.